At Bespoke Smile, we are so lucky to home such an inspirational team.

 “Cosmetic treatment planning must take into account the patient’s facial features and facial asymmetry.
 The clinician must understand how dental smile design fits into this in order to ensure that the resulting smile matches the facial aesthetics. “

-Another topic up for discussion during Dr Jethwa’s session will be minimal or no preparation porcelain veneers.
+Another topic up for discussion during Dr Jethwa’s session will be minimal or no preparation for porcelain veneers.
 He comments on the benefits of such techniques for patients:

 “The preservation of natural tooth tissue is key to ensuring that cosmetic enhancements are emotionally empowering for patients and are completed using the least amount of preparation possible.

-The BACD Aesthetic & Digital Dentist Theatre will present an array of leading speakers who will cover a wide range of subjects relevant to all dentists that strive for excellent aesthetic, stable and functional treatment outcomes.
+The BACD Aesthetic & Digital Dentist Theatre will present an array of leading speakers who will cover a wide range of subjects relevant to all dentists that strive for excellent aesthetic, stable, and functional treatment outcomes.

-The British Dental Conference and Dentistry Show has an excellent line-up of lectures – especially in the BACD Aesthetic & Digital Dentist Theatre.
+The British Dental Conference and Dentistry Show have an excellent line-up of lectures – especially in the BACD Aesthetic & Digital Dentist Theatre.

 Usually, seeing these dentists speak either requires a conference ticket or a place on a dental course, but this is free to attend.
-The BACD is constantly providing the best in terms of education and this year is not one to miss.
+The BACD is constantly providing the best in terms of education, and this year is not one to miss.

-“I am really looking forward to this event.
+I am really looking forward to this event.
 Along with the BACD Annual Conference, the British Dental Conference and Dentistry Show is a highlight of the BACD calendar.”